data-douser/codeql-sap-js/javascript/frameworks/cap/src/sensitive-exposure/SensitiveExposureHeuristicSource.md

 Data that may expose system information such as full path names, system information, usernames and passwords should not be logged.

+This query is similar to `js/cap-sensitive-log` in that the sinks are CAP logging facilities.
+The sources however are the same (exclusively) as the out of the box CodeQL query for [clear text logging](https://codeql.github.com/codeql-query-help/javascript/js-clear-text-logging/).

 ## Recommendation

 CAP applications should not log sensitive information.
 Sensitive information can include: full path names, system information, usernames, passwords or any personally identifiable information.
 Make sure to log only information that is not sensitive, or obfuscate/encrypt sensitive information any time that it is logged.